 Moreover, when insulin producing beta cells are exposed to metformin without metabolic challenges, beta cell proliferation is known to be suppressed and apoptosis is promoted [link,link,link].
 Prolonged exposure results in apoptosis either via c-JNK activation and caspase-3cascade [link] or via increasing AMPK-dependent autophagy [link].
 Metformin exposure also impairs insulin secretion in primary human islets, mouse islets and, mouse and rat pancreatic beta cell lines in a normoglycaemic environment [link,link].
 Therefore, metformin overdosing or exposure without metabolic challenges might result in potential beta cell toxicity.

 Metformin is excreted almost entirely unchanged in urine so reduced kidney function may lead to accumulation of both metformin and lactate and therefore, a metformin-associated lactic acidosis (MALA).
 So it’s not a secret that, Metformin may have an adverse effect on renal function in patients with T2D and moderate CKD.
 Mild to moderate renal impairment is common among metformin initiators.
-Even, FDA recommends against starting metformin therapy in patients with estimated glomerular filtration rate (eGFR) below 45 mL/min/1.73m2
+Treatment with metformin was associated with an increased risk of major adverse cardiac and cerebrovascular events (MACCE) in patients with diabetes and CKD.
+Even, FDA recommends against metformin therapy in patients with estimated glomerular filtration rate (eGFR) below 45 mL/min/1.73m2

 Metformin alters immune reactivity first by damaging the mitochondrial ATP factory and reducing energy production capacity and then by inhibiting the signaling cascades that would normally respond to the danger signals.

 So, what gives?
 Is metformin healthy and anti-aging, or not?